Hikes

 Author's recommendation

-Don't hesitate to stop off at the Vigne à Farinet and the Tête du Géant to discover these interesting sights.
+Stop at the Farinet vineyard and the Tête du Géant to explore these sights.

 Technical information